epfml/getting-started/README.md

 >[!CAUTION]
 > Using the cluster creates costs.
 Please do not forget to stop your jobs when not used!

-## Using VSCODE
-To easily attach a VSCODE window to a pod we recommend the following steps:
-1. Install the [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.
-2. From your VSCODE window, click on Kubernetes -> ic-cluster/rcp-cluster -> Workloads -> Pods, and you should be able to see all your running pods.
-3. Right-click on the pod you want to access and select `Attach Visual Studio Code`, this will start a vscode session attached to your pod.
-4. The symlinks ensure that settings and extensions are stored in `mloscratch/homes/<gaspar username>` and therefore shared across pods.
-5. Note that when opening the VS code window, it opens the home folder of the pod (not scratch!).
-You can navigate to your working directory (code) by navigating to `/mloscratch/homes/<your username>`.

-You can also see a pictorial description [here](https://wiki.rcp.epfl.ch/en/home/CaaS/how-to-vscode).

 ## The HaaS machine
 The HaaS machine is provided by IT that allows you to move files, create folders, and copy files between `mlodata1`, `mloraw1`, and `mloscratch`, without needing to create a pod.
 You can access it via: